EmanoelLopes/marvel-spa-app/README.md

 ## Tests

-This application is provided with end-to-end tests.
-Run:
+This application is provided with unit tests and end-to-end tests.
+To run unit tests:

+### `yarn test:unit`

+ To run e2e tests:
 ### `yarn test:e2e`

 Launches the [Cypress](https://docs.cypress.io/) test runner to run the End to End Tests.